 Article III: Membership

-Membership is open to all active OAUG members with an interest in Oracle Mobile Apps for EBS, with no dues for membership.
+Membership is open to all active OAUG members with an interest in Oracle Mobile Apps for Enterprises, with no dues for membership.

 Article IV: OAUG Affiliation

-In order to maintain its affiliation with the OAUG in good standing, Mobile Apps for EBS SIG will:
+In order to maintain its affiliation with the OAUG in good standing, Mobile Apps for Enterprises SIG will: